-Motorola confirms that it's no longer including Webtop functionality on its devicesAlex Wagner - Senior News Editor
+Motorola confirms that it's no longer including Webtop functionality on its devicesAlex Wagner - Editorial Director of News and Content

 Back in early 2011, Motorola introduced its Webtop functionality alongside the Atrix 4G, a feature that allowed the device to do things like dock into a laptop shell and give users the ability to use a full browser while also controlling their phone on a larger screen.
 Several other Webtop-capable phones and Lapdock accessories were released after that, but it now looks as though those features will be coming to an end.
 Motorola has confirmed to CNET that it's axing Webtop, citing weak adoption and Android's growing list of desktop-like features as reasons behind the decision.
 Moto's full statement: